Utba ibn Rabi'a: Death

 The battle began with champions from both armies emerging to engage in combat.
 Three of the Ansar emerged from the Muslim ranks, only to be shouted back by the Meccans, who were nervous about starting any unnecessary feuds and only wanted to fight the Quraishi Muslims.
 So Hamza approached forward and called on Ubayda and Ali to join him.
 The Muslims dispatched the Meccan champions in a three-on-three melee.
-Hamza ibn Abdul-Muttalib killed his opponent Utbah ibn Rabi'ah; Ali ibn Abi Talib killed his opponent Walid ibn Utba; Ubaydah ibn al-Harith was wounded by his opponent Shaybah ibn Rabi'ah, but eventually killed him.
+Hamza ibn Abdul-Muttalib killed his opponent Utbah ibn Rabi'ah; Ali ibn Abi Talib killed his opponent al-Walid ibn Utbah; Ubaydah ibn al-Harith was wounded by his opponent Shaybah ibn Rabi'ah, but eventually killed him.
 So this was a victorious traditional 3 on 3 combat for the Muslims.